-Inside the hosting environment, there’s a software called cPanel. cPanel is a very popular software hosting companies use to manage websites.
+Inside the hosting environment, there’s a software called cPanel. cPanel is a very popular hosting management software many hosting companies use to manage their client websites.

 - You can access your cPanel account by logging into your webmaster dashboard (hosting account).
 While inside your webmaster dashboard, look for a clickable link named “cPanel Login”.
 Webmaster dashboards can be customized depending on the web hosting company.